paullouisageneau/libdatachannel/DOC.md

 - `url`: a null-terminated string representing the fully-qualified URL to open.
 - `config`: a structure with the following parameters:
-  - `bool disableTlsVerification`: if true, don't verify the TLS certificate, else try to verify it if possible
+  - `disableTlsVerification`: if true, don't verify the TLS certificate, else try to verify it if possible
   - `protocols` (optional): an array of pointers on null-terminated protocol names (NULL if unused)
   - `protocolsCount` (optional): number of URLs in the array pointed by `protocols` (0 if unused)
+  - `pingInterval` (optional): ping interval in milliseconds (0 if default, < 0 if disabled)
+  - `maxOutstandingPings` (optional): number of unanswered pings before declaring failure (0 if default, < 0 if disabled)

 Return value: the identifier of the new WebSocket or a negative error code